jahanalem/LinkedIn2GitHub/0062_LiliShop-Localization-Architecture-Deep-Dive.md

 The translation-entries version follows the identical shape — only inserting a (`Key`, `Culture`) pair if it doesn't already exist — and, when it does insert new rows, it also bumps the global version counter from Part 05 so clients pick up the newly-added keys the same way they'd pick up any other translation change.
 This **idempotent** merge pattern (running it again has no extra effect beyond the first run) is what lets a new backend release introduce new translation keys and have them reach an existing, already-customized production database automatically on the next startup.

 A concrete, real example of this: the seed file started this series at 404 keys × 11 cultures (4,444 rows, per Part 00).
-A later round of work — adding the MFA-recovery screens and closing a handful of hardcoded frontend strings covered in Parts [08](#part-08) and [11](#part-11) — added 64 more keys, all for the 11 existing cultures, growing the file to 5,148 rows.
+A later round of work — closing a handful of hardcoded frontend strings and adding a couple of new authentication and profile-related screens, covered in [Part 08](#part-08) — added 64 more keys, all for the 11 existing cultures, growing the file to 5,148 rows.
 Not one line of schema changed to support it; it was purely new rows landing through the exact merge logic above, on the very next application startup.

 ### What the admin screens themselves look like in code